-According to the U.S. Bureau of Labor Statistics, the job outlook for special education teachers is expected to grow by 6 percent (as fast as the national average for all occupations) through 2024.
-That translates into 27,042 new jobs.
-The median national annual salary for special education teachers is $56,800 per year.
-Your income as a special ed teacher may be slightly higher than that of a general classroom teacher, depending on the school district in which you teach.
+According to the U.S. Bureau of Labor Statistics, the job outlook for special education teachers is expected to grow by 6 percent through 2024.
+That translates into 28,100 new jobs.
+The median national annual salary for special education teachers is $57,910 per year.
+Your income as a special education teacher may be slightly higher than that of a general classroom teacher, depending on the school district in which you teach.

 With a master’s degree, you’ll also have more job opportunities than you would with just a bachelor’s.
 You could pursue a career in a school district, state education agency, corporate or non-profit organization, or higher education institution.

 Looking for a standalone master’s degree in Visual Disabilities?
 Click here!